 EDIE Book Club

-OUSF’s EDIE Book Club, which has been active for over two years, is intended to heighten staff members’ accountability and awareness.
+OUSF’s EDIE Book Club, which has been active for over three years, is intended to heighten staff members’ accountability and awareness.
 The group reads articles and resources specifically pertaining to their work environments.
 The group also hosted Felicia Rose Chavez, who discussed her book, The Anti-Racist Writing Workshop.